wrh2/pyProcessor/report/report.md

 The following assumptions are made for the code below

-* A, B, C, D are unsigned 16-bit integers
-    * They are initialized to some value and are in memory
+* A, B, C, D are unsigned 16-bit integers that are initialized to some value and are in memory.
 * The function prototype for the rotate function is: uint16_t Rotate(uint16_t toRotate, uint16_t amountOfRotation)
-    * The direction of the rotation makes no difference

 <!-- -->
 	Result = Rotate(A + B, C) ^ D;